vyadh/nutest/README.md

 ## Expected Features

-- Combine output and error, but perhaps add error markup (by default).
-  - Colourise error output unless `--no-colour` flag is set.
 - Emit non-zero exit code when a test fails to make this suitable for CI.
 - Resolve TODOs or move to below roadmap/enhancements.